 #VaginalCancer is associated with the human papillomavirus (HPV) types 16 and 18—the #HPV vaccine can be used to prevent HPV infection.
 Routine wellness visits and cervical cancer screenings can sometimes find early invasive vaginal cancer. bit.ly/fwc-vaginal-cancer #GCAM

-Signs of #VulvarCancer or pre-cancer include vaginal itching, abnormal bleeding or discharge, skin color changes (lighter or darker, red or pink), bump or lump with wart-like or raw surfaces.
+Signs of #VulvarCancer or pre-cancer include chronic itching, abnormal bleeding or discharge, skin color changes (lighter or darker, red or pink), bump or lump with wart-like or raw surfaces.
 Any symptoms should be checked out by a gynecologist. bit.ly/fwc-vulvar-cancer #GCAM

-While there is no standard screening for #VulvarCancer, knowing what to look for can help with early detection—an area on the vulvar that looks different than normal, a bump or lump (red, pink or white), thickening of the skin of the vulva or an open sore. bit.ly/fwc-vulvar-cancer #GCAM
+While there is no standard screening for #VulvarCancer, knowing what to look for can help with early detection—an area on the vulva that looks different than normal, a bump or lump (red, pink or white), thickening of the skin of the vulva or an open sore. bit.ly/fwc-vulvar-cancer #GCAM

 Download, print and share educational materials